 The SDKs can behave unexpectedly and are not supported on devices that are rooted, jailbroken, or run a custom ROM (a “Tampered Device”).
 We discourage our customers to support such devices as their security posture might be compromised.
 ForgeRock shall have no liability arising out of or related to any such use of SDKs on a Tampered Device.

-The ForgeRock SDKs will not function in Internet Explorer 11 and Legacy Edge.
+The ForgeRock SDKs will not function in Legacy Edge.
 You can use polyfills as described here to achieve compatibility with these legacy browsers.